globallyunique/agile-requirements-framework/index.md

 As noted above, these practices have limits that keep us from getting to the desired framework.
 My requirements framework meets all the 'ilities' by combining the Story Mapping, Domain Analysis Documents, and BDD centered around an updated approach to use-cases.
 I assume you are doing something like the above practices.
 If not then you need some combination of understanding them and actively starting to do them as part of moving to this more comprehensive framework.
 For example, if you use the framework you don't need to do story mapping because you'll get the equivalent from the framework vs. you must be doing BDD to use the framework.

-The following sections cover the details of each part the framework.
+The following sections drill into the details of each part of the framework.

 ![Overview](./images/overview.png)